FranceOfficial Name: French Republic

 The Consular Agent in Nice can also provide some emergency services for U.S. citizens traveling in Monaco.

 In addition to the Embassy in Paris, there are two Consulates General, four U.S. Presence Posts, and one Consular Agency in France.
 The full range of U.S. citizen services, including emergency passport issuance, is available only in Paris and Marseille.
-Applications for citizenship services (passport, reports of birth) and notarial services may be executed in Paris, Marseille, Strasbourg, Lyon, and Nice.
-Appointments can be scheduled online for Embassy Paris and the Consulate General Marseille and via email for Lyon, Strasbourg or Nice.
+Applications for citizenship services (passport, reports of birth) and notarial services may be executed in Paris, Marseille and Strasbourg.
+Appointments can be scheduled online for Embassy Paris and the Consulate General Marseille and via email for Strasbourg (firstname.lastname@example.org) or Nice via the Consulate General in Marseille.

 Entry, Exit & Visa Requirements